NoahUeffing/Beer_Recommender/README.md

 - To launch the app, using a terminal or comannd prompt, navigate to the directory containing all project files(Beer_Recommender) and enter "python nslcRecommender.py".
 This should launch the app and open a browser window to access the site.

+createBeerDatabase.py can be run to generate a new NSLC_Beers.db file from beers.csv if the database needs to be updated or recreated.
+If you plan on doing this, make sure to delete your NSLC_Beers.db file if it exists before running createBeerDatabase.py.
+To add more beers to the database, simply add more entires in the beers.csv file and run createBeerDatabase.py.

 The "old" folder contains previous versions of the recommender that use a command line interface to recommend beer.

 Note: All code has been included in this submission, including pieces that were ultimately not used in the final app.